 Furthermore, if while inspecting the defective product you find a specific part that failed, it is easy to track down when and from which vendor it was purchased.
 Then, you can ask for a replacement and, at the same time, help your vendor identify issues in their production processes so they can improve their product quality and consistency.

 Small to medium-sized manufacturers must push to remain competitive with larger players in the market – those who have many resources to implement complex and expensive ERP systems.
-The decisions they make must focus on production, quality and effectivity.
-Cloud-based, agile, flexible and accurate MRP and manufacturing ERP software exists that can help navigate these difficulties and place SMBs on par with larger competitors by automating critical functions.
+The decisions they make must focus on production, quality, and efficiency.
+Cloud-based, agile, flexible, and accurate manufacturing ERP software exists that can help navigate these difficulties and place SMBs on par with larger competitors by automating critical functions.